snowplow/advanced-analytics-mobile-accelerator/content/_index.md

 **Tracking**

 - Snowplow pipeline
-- Hybrid mobile app to implement tracking on
+- Mobile app to implement tracking on

 {{% notice info %}}
 Please note that Snowflake will be used for illustration but the snowplow-mobile dbt package also supports **BigQuery, Databricks, Postgres** and **Redshift**.
 Further adapter support for this accelerator coming soon!